+Students may take no more than 4 applied hours per semester and no more than 1 applied hour in a secondary area per semester, unless approved by the department chair.
 Students also meet collectively with the applied instructor on a regular basis (either weekly or bi-weekly) for repertoire classes.

 Recitals may be given by all music majors.
+Students must have completed 1 semester of upper division applied study before giving a junior or senior recital.
 Performance majors are required to present a junior recital (presented jointly) and a full senior recital.
 Church Music, Music Education, and Music with an Outside Field majors are required to present a senior recital (presented jointly).
 Lecture recitals are an option to all except performance majors.
 A hearing will be held by a faculty committee at least two weeks prior to all junior and senior recitals.
 Recital candidates must pass the hearing before they are allowed to perform a junior or senior recital.